 It’s the role that EnSight+ fills for our clients.
 One such job was for a client that installs utility equipment.
 This client needed highly skilled installation technicians to handle some complicated jobs, but those jobs occurred only sporadically.
-So the company was paying the higher salary to handle more mundane tasks, causing huge cost overruns.
+So the company was paying a higher salary to handle more mundane tasks, causing huge cost overruns.
 The business was faced with either raising price points or finding another solution.

 That’s where EnSight+ came in.
 Our job was to design a custom tech solution for the company, prioritizing ease of use and data security.
 The challenge: Find a way our client could segment these complicated installation work orders and hand them off programmatically to a third party rather than employ workers full time.

 We created a technical “island” for this subset of work orders so our client could better customize access between full-time employees and contractors, keeping all the details in order but ensuring sensitive data stayed safe.
 Our client retained full visibility into daily production, and the vendor was able to seamlessly complete the work without issues.

 Vendors can be heroes.
 In fact, digital technologies can help utility companies reduce operating expenses by up to 25 percent.
 But the wrong vendor can slow down your business — or worse, destroy a piece of it.
 Identifying the best possible partner for your project is vital to success.

 The right team for the job is out there, but it might take some digging to find it.
 Ask these questions when vetting third-party vendors:

 First things first: You want to know whether the vendor can actually do the work as well as or better than you can internally.
 Look at a couple of past projects that are similar to yours, which will help demonstrate that.
 Vendors should be improving your operations, not weakening them (or your reputation).